jarrodthibodeau/mcgqlapi/README.md

 ## Needed for MVP
 - Hook up some sort of database to store information when necessary (to improve performance and reduce times requesting to website) (done)
-- Figure out a way to ensure that tests also work and not give false positives (in progress)
+- Figure out a way to ensure that tests also work and not give false positives (done)
 - Figure out how something like this will be deployed (done)
 - A documentation/test site that people/I can use to work with this
-- Make various formatting tweaks and make code more condensed and reusable (forever in progress)
+- Make various formatting tweaks and make code more condensed and reusable (done)
 - Deploy on AWS (done)
 - Get domain name
 - Get HTTPS
-- Iron out business logic
+- Iron out business logic (done)
 - Don't expose documentation site for apollo
-- Retry logic (done) (probably should run tests)
+- Retry logic (done) (probably should make tests)
+- Figure out how to find configuration

 ## Things that can be added afterwards
 - Supporting the various types